-One of the great advantages of cremation-apart from all sanitary conditions-lies in the swift restoration to Mother Nature of the material elements composing the physical and astral corpses, brought about by the burning.
-Instead of slow and gradual decomposition, swift disassociation takes place, and no physical or astral remnants are left, working possible mischief on the physical and astral planes.
+One of the great advantages of cremation-apart from all sanitary conditions-lies in the swift restoration to Mother Nature of the physical elements composing the dense and ethereal corpses, brought about by the burning.
+Instead of slow and gradual decomposition, swift dissociation takes place, and no physical remnants are left, working possible mischief.

-The astral corpse may to some extent be revivified for a short period after its death.
+The ethereal corpse may to some extent be revivified for a short period after its death.
 Dr. Hartmann says:

-The fresh corpse of a person who has suddenly been killed may be galvanized into a semblance of life by the application of a galvanic battery.
+The fresh corpse of a person who has suddenly been killed may be galvanised into a semblance of life by the application of a galvanic battery.
 Likewise the astral corpse of a person may be brought back into an artificial life by being infused with a part of the life principle of the medium.
-If that corpse is one of a very intellectual person, it may talk very intellectually; and if it was that of a fool it will talk like a fool.
+If that corpse is one of a very intellectual person, it may talk very intellectually; and if it was that of a fool it will talk like a fool.\